-The Institutional Review Boards (IRBs) of The Brigham and Women's Hospital, Inc. (BWH) and The General Hospital Corporation doing business as Massachusetts General Hospital (MGH) shall be known collectively throughout these institutions as the Partners HealthCare System Institutional Review Boards (the "Partners IRBs") or the Partners Human Research Committees (PHRC).
+The Institutional Review Boards (IRBs) of The Brigham and Women's Hospital, Inc. (BWH), The General Hospital Corporation doing business as Massachusetts General Hospital (MGH), and The McLean Hospital Corporation (McLean) shall be known collectively throughout these institutions as the Partners HealthCare System Institutional Review Boards (the "Partners IRBs") or the Partners Human Research Committees (PHRC).

-The PHRC shall provide ethical and scientific review and continuing oversight of the human-subjects research of the BWH, Faulkner Hospital, Inc. (FH) and MGH as further described herein in order that the rights and welfare of the participants in the research are protected.
+The PHRC shall provide ethical and scientific review and continuing oversight of the human-subjects research of the BWH, Brigham and Women's Faulkner Hospital, Inc. (FH), MGH, McLean and North Shore Medical Center, Inc. (NSMC) as further described herein in order that the rights and welfare of the participants in the research are protected.
 In so doing, the PHRC shall be committed to following the letter and spirit of the human-subject protection regulations and guidance to ensure the integrity of the PHRC decision-making process.
-The PHRC shall operate in full compliance with all applicable federal, state, and local laws and regulations, and with the Federalwide Assurances (FWAs) and incorporated "Terms of the Federalwide Assurance for Institutions within the United States" held by BWH, FH and MGH.
+The PHRC shall operate in full compliance with all applicable federal, state, and local laws and regulations, and with the Federalwide Assurances (FWAs) and incorporated "Terms of the Federalwide Assurance for Institutions within the United States" held by BWH, FH, MGH, McLean and NSMC.
 The responsibility for the protection of the rights and welfare of human subjects shall be shared both by the institutions and the investigators conducting the research.